shishir-reddy/personal-website-v2/content/about/index.md

 ---
 title: 'About Me'
-avatar: './me.jpg'
+avatar: './self-pic-filter.jpg'
 skills:
+  - Python
+  - NumPy
-  - JavaScript (ES6+)
+  - Pytorch
-  - HTML & (S)CSS
+  - C++
-  - React
+  - C#
-  - Vue
+  - Java
-  - Node.js
+  - Bash
-  - WordPress
+  - Mathematica
 ---

-Hello!
-I'm Brittany, a software engineer based in Boston, MA.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Hi!
+I'm Shishir, a student at the University of California Irvine.
+I am currently double majoring for undergraduate degrees in Computer Science and Business Information Management.

+I am specializing in intelligent systems within my CS major, and Machine Learning is my passion.
+I especially enjoy working with Deep Learning networks and many of my relevant projects are centered around ML and Computer Vision.

-Here are a few technologies I've been working with recently:
+Here are a few languages and technologies I have experience with: